 The FLSA is a federal floor, not a ceiling.
 States can (and do) provide greater protections.
 But the FLSA's protections apply nationwide to all covered employees.

-Who Is Covered by the FLSA
+Who is covered by the FLSA?

 The FLSA covers employees of companies that meet one of two tests: the enterprise coverage test or the individual employee coverage test.